SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

-Ladies and gentlemen, good day and welcome to the Q3 FY26 earnings call of Leela Palaces Hotels and Resorts Limited formerly known as Schloss Bangalore Limited.
-As a reminder, all participant lines will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during the conference call, please signal the operator by pressing Star then zero on your touchstone phone.
-Please note that this call is being recorded.
+Ladies and gentlemen, good day and welcome to the Q3 FY26 Earnings Call of Leela Palaces Hotels & Resorts Limited, formerly known as Schloss Bangalore Limited.
+As a reminder all participant lines will be in the listen-only mode and there will be an opportunity for you to ask questions after the presentation concludes.
+[Operator Instructions] Please note that this call is being recorded.

-I now hand the conference over to Mr. Diwakar Pingle from Ernest and Young IR.
-Thank you.
-And over to you.
+I now hand the conference over to Mr. Diwakar Pingle from Ernst & Young IR.
+Thank you, and over to you.

 Diwakar PingleInvestor Relations

-Without further ado, I’d like to hand over the call to Mr. Bhatnagar.
+Without further ado, I would like to hand over the call to Mr. Bhatnagar.
 Thank you.
-Over to you Anurag.
+Over to you, Anuraag.

 Anuraag BhatnagarWhole-time Director and Chief Executive Officer